Babinskyy/Babinskyy/README.md

 I have hands-on experience in establishing and running my own company, where I successfully created and sold software products, including web and mobile applications tailored to the needs of businesses.

 ### Future goals 🚀
 Looking ahead, I see myself in the role of a Tech Lead.
-With my strong leadership capabilities, entrepreneurial spirit, and enthusiasm for adopting new technologies, I am motivated to guide and inspire teams toward success in the tech world.
+With my strong leadership capabilities, entrepreneurial spirit, and enthusiasm for adopting new technologies, I am motivated to guide and inspire teams toward success.

 ### Contact
 Feel free to reach me via mail@yan.software